TARUNABANSALA/TARUNABANSALA.github.io/README.md

 💞️ I’m looking to collaborate on data-driven projects that involve extracting insights from large datasets, building predictive models, and creating interactive data visualizations.

 📫 How to reach me: tarunasbansala@gmail.com

 You can explore my **Magical Toolbox** and more on my [GitHub Pages site](https://TARUNABANSALA.github.io).
+📫 How to reach me: tarunasbansala@gmail.com

+You can explore my **Magical Toolbox** and more on my [GitHub Pages site](https://TARUNABANSALA.github.io).